crocs-muni/javacard-curated-list/README.md

 # Curated list of JavaCard applications
 The goal is to provide curated catalog of all open-source JavaCard applets and applications relevant for JavaCard development.
-The initial list was compiled by complete search for all GitHub and SourceForge repositories with *'javacard.framework'* keyword.
+The list is compiled by complete search for all GitHub, SourceForge and GitLab repositories with *'javacard.framework'* keyword.

-You are encouraged to contribute - please create a pull request.
+You are encouraged to contribute - please create a pull request and insert entry into suitable section lexicographically.
+Thank you!

 The projects collected in this list were analyzed and published (June 2017) in [Analysis of JavaCard open-source ecosystem](https://medium.com/enigma-shards/analysis-of-javacard-open-source-ecosystem-9be0bfd66398)